 When you’re listening to the playback of your recording, pay less attention to the sound of your voice than the quality of your performance and the audio (e.g. does your mouth sound too close or too far from the mic?)
 Don’t fret if your voice sounds alien and unfamiliar to your ear—that’s normal, and a sensation everybody experiences when they hear their voice played back.

 Consider trying out different vocal tones or ranges to break up the content, pace, and tone of your demos.
-You can also incorporate musical backgrounds, known as music beds, or other non-music interludes to transition between spots on the recording.
+You can also incorporate musical backgrounds, known as music beds, or other non-musical interludes to transition between spots on the recording.
 These breaks, called ‘bumpers’ or ‘sweepers,’ give your listeners a quick interlude in order to digest the content of your demo.

 Do not use music or sound effects when recording demos for narrative pieces, such as audiobooks or documentaries.
 The voice over categories that are typically enhanced by the inclusion of music or sound effects are commercials, jingles, promos, station imaging, trailers, and video games.